 — Robert Rees (@Rreesrugby) November 2, 2019

-Don’t forget, the internationals play somewhere and were developed at a team near you.
+Don’t forget, international test player’s started at a rugby ground near you.
+Most were developed at a team-based near to you.
 Help those clubs survive and enjoy some quality rugby all year round whilst doing so.

 It’s better value for money than international games and you’ll have the satisfaction of knowing you have contributed to strengthening rugby in your country and local area.